Poutine: Vision-Language-Trajectory Pre-Training and Reinforcement Learning Post-Training Enable Robust End-to-End Autonomous Driving: Introduction

-To address this question, we introduce \textit{Poutine}, a 3B-parameter VLM for E2E driving, trained via a simple two-stage pipeline.
-In Stage 1, \emph{Poutine-Base} learns base driving capabilities by training via next-token prediction over vision, language, and future-trajectory (VLT) tokens.
+To address this question, we introduce \textit{Poutine}\footnote{Named after the Québécois dish which combines fries, gravy, and cheese curds.}, a 3B-parameter VLM for end-to-end driving, trained via a simple two-stage pipeline that fine-tunes a pre-trained Qwen2.5-VL model~\cite{Qwen2.5-VL}.
+In Stage 1, \emph{Poutine-Base} learns base driving capabilities by performing standard next-token prediction over vision, language, and trajectory (VLT) input tokens to predict both a driving explanation and future trajectory, where the trajectories are represented as text.
 The training corpus comprises 83 hours of nominal Japanese driving from the public CoVLA dataset \citep{arai2025covla} and 11 hours of long-tail driving from WOD-E2E.
 All language annotations are generated automatically by a 72B-parameter VLM, removing the need for manual labeling and yielding a fully self-supervised pre-training procedure that is straightforward to scale.
 In Stage 2, we refine Poutine-Base with Group Relative Policy Optimization (GRPO) using less than 500 human preference-labeled frames from the WOD-E2E validation set.
 Despite the modest supervision budget, this lightweight reinforcement-learning (RL) step materially improves policy performance in the long-tail.

-The trained Poutine-Base model achieves a rater-feedback-score (RFS) of 8.12 on the WOD-E2E validation set, nearly matching the 8.13 RFS of Waymo’s expert ground-truth trajectories.
-Moreover, a variant trained solely on the CoVLA Japanese driving dataset generalizes zero-shot to U.S. driving data, achieving an RFS of 7.74 on the WOD-E2E validation set despite never encountering Waymo data during pre-training.
+The trained Poutine-Base model achieves a rater-feedback-score (RFS) of 8.12 on the WOD-E2E validation set, nearly matching the 8.13 RFS of Waymo’s expert ground-truth trajectories of the ego vehicle.
+Moreover, a variant trained solely on the CoVLA Japanese driving dataset generalizes zero-shot to US driving data, achieving an RFS of 7.74 on the WOD-E2E validation set despite never encountering Waymo data during pre-training.
 This result highlights the potential of collecting diverse driving data from various geographical regions to train a unified driving policy via large-scale next-token prediction VLT pre-training.
-After GRPO fine-tuning, the final Poutine model scores 7.99 RFS on the official WOD-E2E test set, achieving first place in the 2025 Waymo Vision-Based End-to-End Driving Challenge by a large margin (see Figure \ref{fig:fig1}).
+After GRPO fine-tuning, the final Poutine model attains a 7.99 RFS on the official WOD-E2E test set, achieving first place in the 2025 Waymo Vision-Based End-to-End Driving Challenge by a large margin.
 Collectively, our results indicate that scalable VLT pre-training, coupled with lightweight preference-based RL, constitutes a practical recipe for robust and generalizable autonomy in challenging long-tail driving scenarios.